1. Home

 If you rent a flat, the only type of flat insurance you need is contents.
 Your landlord should have buildings insurance in place to cover the cost of building repairs.
 That includes permanent fixtures too.

-Between December 2022 and May 2023, the average price of contents insurance for someone living in a flat was £55 for the year.
-But the price you end up paying can vary depending on the type of flat you live in.
+Between February 2023 and February 2024, the average price of contents insurance for someone living in a house was £67 for the year.
+But the price you end up paying can vary depending on the type of house you live in.

 A breakdown of the average contents insurance costs in the UK by type of property